Peter Reith: After leaving parliament

 After leaving parliament, Reith had a number of part-time interests, including advising a Sydney government relations firm, Tenix, a major defence supplier and others.
 From 2003 to 2009 he was an executive director of the European Bank for Reconstruction and Development (based in London); in this capacity he represented Australia, the Republic of Korea, Egypt and New Zealand.
-While in London, Reith was also a member of an independent commission that reported to the Cameron Opposition on UK tax reform.
+While in London, Reith was also a member of an independent commission that reported to the opposition led by David Cameron on UK tax reform.

 During 2011, after writing a report for the Liberal Party on the 2010 election, Reith challenged Alan Stockdale (who in the 1990s had been State Treasurer of Victoria) for the presidency of the Liberal Party.
 In that contest, Reith lost to Stockdale by just one vote: 56 to 57.
 Liberal leader Tony Abbott effectively made his vote for Stockdale public, when he was recorded on camera showing his vote to Stockdale.
-In 2013 Reith was Chairman of the Victorian Gas Market Review which concluded with the presentation of his report to the Napthine Government.
+In 2013 Reith was Chairman of the Victorian Gas Market Review which concluded with the presentation of his report to the government led by Denis Napthine.

-From 2014 Reith has been writing weekly for The Sydney Morning Herald and was a political commentator for Sky News Australia, appearing regularly on AM Agenda and The Cabinet.
+From 2014, Reith had been writing weekly for The Sydney Morning Herald and was a political commentator for Sky News Australia, appearing regularly on AM Agenda and The Cabinet.
 Reith began co-hosting a temporary format with Peter Beattie in April 2016 as a replacement for Richo while that program's host Graham Richardson was on leave to have major surgery.

 In April 2016, Reith registered as a political lobbyist in South Australia.
 He represented two clients in that jurisdiction: Bechtel Infrastructure Australia (Pty Ltd) and G4S Custodial Services Pty Ltd.

 In March 2017, Reith was hospitalised after suspected bleeding on the brain and was unable to go through with his challenge to Michael Kroger for the Liberal party presidency.
-State Opposition Leader Matthew Guy had supported Reith challenging Kroger as some believed branch stacking by power broker Marcus Bastiaan had gone ahead unchecked.
+Victorian Opposition Leader Matthew Guy had supported Reith challenging Kroger as he (along with many Liberal MPs) believed that branch stacking by power broker Marcus Bastiaan had gone ahead unchecked.

 Personal life and death

+In 2015, Peter married Kerrie Reith in a small and intimate ceremony surrounded by close friends and family.
+The two married at The Royal Brighton Yacht Club.

 Reith died from complications from Alzheimer's disease on 8 November 2022, at the age of 72 in Melbourne.